MrSavage009/Structural-Inequality-in-the-Dutch-Student-Finance-and-Housing-System/readme.md

 For many—women of colour, African professionals, internationals—the barrier isn't skill; it's access.
 You're filtered out before a human even looks at your CV.
 HR systems reward familiarity, not capability.
 Companies shout about staff shortages while ignoring qualified candidates who don't fit the "inner circle" of "7 vinkjes" who might be upstaged by internationals professionals who might have better qualifications.
 Insiders move job to job, while others are told there's a "skills mismatch."
 And layered on top is the "7 vinkjes" effect—the well-documented Dutch privilege template. **If you match all seven, doors open.
 If you don't, the system quietly closes ranks**.

-The combination of the *kruiwagen* and the 7 vinkjes produces a system where the established class can afford to be honest because the system is designed to protect them, while the working class is left to compete for scraps.
+The combination of the *kruiwagen* and the 7 vinkjes produces a system where the established class can afford to be honest because the system is designed — through legislation and policy brought forth from doctrine — to protect them, while the working class is left to compete for scraps.
 The student in Scenario C inherits the *kruiwagen*.
 The student in Scenario B must build it from nothing, and when they fail, they are blamed for the failure.

 The exclusion is complete: the student without family capital is excluded from housing (by rent and the fraternity gatekeeper), from stability (by deficit), from honest opportunity (by closed networks).
 Each instrument reinforces the others.

 ---

-## 11. Discussion: The Mechanism Is Not Accidental
+## 12. Discussion: The Mechanism Is Designed — Through Doctrine, Legislation, and Policy

-The evidence presented in this paper supports the proposition that the mechanism is not accidental—it is enforced.
-The enforcement operates through:
+The evidence presented in this paper supports the proposition that the mechanism is not accidental—it is designed.
+The design operates through:

 1. **Grant structure** that assumes a parental contribution the student does not have, producing a structural deficit of €723–€941 per month.
 2. **Housing market regulation** that requires guarantors and deposits, excluding students without family capital before they even reach the rent.